Potential Scientific Uses of MMO Data

 Suitability of MMO Data for Scientific Analysis

-The collection of data that is suitable for scientific analysis is reliant on the use of experienced and dedicated MMOs who are meticulous about the collection and coding of field data and have sufficient expertise with the fauna in question to correctly identify animals in the field.
-Datasets where species identification is questionable, or where the basic information required to perform effort-related analyses (e.g. on-effort watch duration, location, airgun activity and associated environmental data recorded accurately and at regular, short intervals) is lacking or inaccurate, are unlikely to be suitable for scientific purposes.
-Consequently, for data to be useful in a scientific context, the following are usually required:
+The collection of data that is suitable for scientific analysis is reliant on the use of experienced and dedicated MMOs and PAM operators who are meticulous about the collection of field data and have sufficient expertise with the fauna in question to correctly identify animals in the field.
+The MMOA strongly recommends that MMOs and PAM operators hired for a mitigation role have appropriate experience where they are familiar with species identification and behaviour and follow rigorous data collection protocols.
+Please see the MMOA’s Position Statements 4 and 5 – Marine Mammal Observer (MMO) Qualifications and Passive Acoustic Monitoring (PAM) Operator Qualifications - for more information on this subject.
+For data to be useful in a scientific context, the following are usually required:

-Depending on the analyses being carried out, the collection of high-quality supporting effort data.
+- Depending on the analyses being carried out, the collection of high-quality supporting effort data.
 This requires (as a minimum):

-Accurate logging of airgun use and related effort data
+- Accurate logging of airgun use and related effort data

-Accurate logging of environmental data, especially Beaufort sea state (which is known to be a very important factor influencing the detection rate of marine fauna).
-It is recommended that where imprecise sea state codes are the requirement on mitigation data forms (e.g. the JNCC forms) that precise Beaufort sea state data are collected additionally by the MMO for scientific use (this may also apply to visibility and swell height).
+- Accurate logging of environmental data, especially Beaufort sea state (which is known to be a very important factor influencing the detection rate of marine fauna).
+It is recommended that where less precise sea state codes are the requirement on mitigation data forms (e.g. the JNCC forms) that precise Beaufort sea state data are collected additionally by the MMO for scientific use (this may also apply to visibility and swell height).